Oreille/omm_jrsi/omm/README.md

 ascci files, execute the following command:
 > python ../../../utils/deflate.py [file_in_binary_format_with_bin_extension]

-The ascii files should have the following formats:
+The corresponding ascii files should have the following formats:

-    * data.txt: (numSamples, nT) where numSamples is the total number of samples in the simulation data set.
+    * data.txt: (numSamples, nt) where numSamples is the total number of samples in the simulation data set.
     * collocation.txt: (numSamples, p) where p is the number of uncertain parameters